pranav-gopalkrishna/pranav-gopalkrishna.github.io/docs/philosophy/human-consciousness-and-free-will.md

 **Perception**:

-The process by which an entity senses and retains interactions between the external environment and itself to use toward goal-directed behaviour.
+The process by which an entity interacts with and retains interactions between the external environment and itself to use toward goal-directed behaviour.
 The use of the retained interactions for goal-directed behaviour is key; without this aspect, perception is indistinguishable from mere marks or imprints.
 "Meaning" is only found with respect to a goal or purpose, and hence, perception without goal-directed behaviour is meaningless and becomes the same phenomenon (in essence) as mere marking or imprinting.

 **Awareness**: